benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 For full support of this specification, all "Required" and "Recommended" mechanisms MUST be implemented and working.
-For partial support of this specification, all "Required" mechanisms MUST be implemented and working, and in this case, you shall make explicit when advertizing or referring to auto config that there is only partial support of this specification.
+For partial support of this specification, all "Required" mechanisms MUST be implemented and working, and in this case, you shall make explicit when advertizing or referring to Autoconfig that there is only partial support of this specification.

 ## Mail provider